ooTYoo/jays-cnblogs/IT Standard/微控制器CPU性能测试基准(EEMBC-CoreMark).md

     </tr>
     <tr>
         <td>USE_CLOCK</td>
-        <td>Define to 1 if the platform has stdio.h.</td>
+        <td>Define to 1 if platform has the time.h header file and implementation of functions thereof</td>
         <td>0</td>
     </tr>
     <tr>
         <td>HAS_STDIO</td>
-        <td>Define to 1 if the platform has stdio.h and implements the printf function.</td>
+        <td>Define to 1 if the platform has stdio.h.</td>
         <td>0</td>
     </tr>
     <tr>